vinod-amagi/amgdoc/artwork.md

 Episode^**^|**Yes**|16x9|1280x720|1920x1080|No
 Default^*^|**Yes**|16x9|1280x720|1920x1080|Yes

-> ^*^ Fall-back to be used to deliver for programs without images, usually representing the channel
+> ^*^ A fall-back image usually representing the channel will be used to deliver for all the programs that are missing specific images.
 > ^*^^*^ At least one of either series/program level or episode level is mandatory {.is-info}